marty-macfly/yii2-oauth2-server/README.md

 - findIdentityByAccessToken()
 - checkUserCredentials()
 - getUserDetails()
+- getAuthKey()
+- getOauthClient() mapping of one user to one oauth client.

 You can extend the model if you prefer it (please, remember to update the config files) :